Jatin5120/College-App/README.md

 </table>

-## Getting Started

-This project is a starting point for a Flutter application.
+### If you're New to Flutter

-A few resources to get you started if this is your first Flutter project:
+A few resources to get you started:

 -   [Lab: Write your first Flutter app](https://flutter.dev/docs/get-started/codelab)
 -   [Cookbook: Useful Flutter samples](https://flutter.dev/docs/cookbook)